csev/dj4e-market/README.md

     https://your-account.pythonanywhere.com/

-Will should show a simple welcome page - we will replace this later.
+Will should show a simple welcome page - we will replace this in a later assignment.

     https://your-account.pythonanywhere.com/home